 So, while iPhones may still be ahead of the curve when it comes to speed and overall performance, the tech giant may want to continue to top the leaderboard by a noticeable margin.
 Besides, more RAM has become the need of the hour, especially for power users.

 More Compact, and Faster A14 Chip

 It’s a no brainer, is it?
-Is anybody confused about what will be the next iteration of the A-Series chip and which company will produce it?
+Is anyone has confusion about what will be the next iteration of the A-Series chip and which company will produce it?
 I guess most of us already know it.
 Then, the only question is whether it will be a 7 or 5-nanometer chip.

-If reports are to be believed, Apple is going to use the 5-nanometer chip manufactured by TSMC.
-As compared to the 7-nanometer variant found on the latest iPhones, it will be smaller, faster, and also more energy-efficient thanks largely to the improved thermal management.
+According to reports, Apple is going to use the 5-nanometer chip manufactured by TSMC.
+As compared to the 7-nanometer variant found on the latest iPhones, it will be smaller, faster, and also more energy-efficient thanks mainly to the improved thermal management.

 Interestingly, A14 chip could make iPhone 12 on par with the 15-inch MacBook Pro as far as speed and efficiency are concerned.

 Taking advantage of the extreme ultraviolet (EUV) lithography, the chip offers 80% more logic density.
 Furthermore, it’s said to run either 15% faster at the same power as its 7nm predecessor, or 30% lower power at the same performance level.

 “With the big jump in transistor density from 5nm, Apple might add a third big core or significantly boost the performance of the high-efficiency cores, which would really boost multithreaded performance.
 For what it’s worth, the fastest Android phones score around 3,000 on this test, and a score of 5,000 would be similar to 6-core mainstream desktop CPUs or high-end laptop CPUs.
 It’s a 15-inch MacBook Pro territory.” – Macworld